 Although we have and continue to pursue a broad customer base, we are dependent on a collection of large customers with strong purchasing power.
-In 2019, 2020, 2021 and the nine months ended September 30, 2021 and 2022, one customer, a leading global OEM headquartered in the United States, accounted for 23.6%, 10.4%, 17.5%, 10.7% and 10.1% of our revenue, respectively.
+In 2019, 2020 and 2021, one customer, a leading global OEM headquartered in the United States, accounted for 23.6%, 10.4% and 17.5% of our revenue, respectively.
 We directly receive purchase orders from this customer.
 The purchase orders generally provide volumes and prices of the LiDAR products, packaging and delivery arrangements, payment arrangements, inspection requirements and warranty period.
 In addition, the purchase orders provide that the purchase agreements may be terminated by the customer if we materially breach the agreement or become insolvent, or other events occur that may adversely affect our ability to perform our contractual obligations.
-If our purchase agreements are otherwise terminated by the customer, we will still be paid an amount calculated based on (i) the price for all goods and services that have been completed in accordance with the purchase agreement and not previously paid for, and (ii) the actual costs of work-in-process and raw materials incurred by us in furnishing the goods or services under the purchase agreement, subject to certain conditions and exceptions.
-In addition, a leading autonomous driving company with fleets and operations in both the United States and China accounted for 11.0% and 10.7% of our revenue in 2021 and the nine months ended September 30, 2022, respectively, and a leading new energy vehicle manufacturer headquartered in China accounted for 13.4% of our revenue for the nine months ended September 30, 2022.
+If our purchase agreements are otherwise terminated by the customer, we will still be paid an amount calculated based on (i) the price for all goods and services that have been completed in accordance with the purchase agreement and not previously paid for; and (ii) the actual costs of work-in-process and raw materials incurred by us in furnishing the goods or services under the purchase agreement, subject to certain conditions and exceptions.
+In addition, a leading autonomous driving company with fleets and operations in both the United States and China accounted for 12.7% and 18.1% of our revenue in 2021 and the six months ended June 30, 2022, respectively.

-A few customers accounted for more than 10% of our balances of accounts receivable, contract assets and amount due from related parties as of December 31, 2019, 2020, 2021 and September 30, 2022, respectively.
+A few customers accounted for more than 10% of our balances of accounts receivable, contract assets and amount due from related parties as of December 31, 2019, 2020, 2021 and June 30, 2022, respectively.
 The loss of business from any of our major customers (whether by lower overall demand for our products, cancellation of existing contracts or product orders or the failure to award us new business) could have a material adverse effect on our business and results of operations.
 There is also a risk that one or more of our major customers could be unable to pay our invoices as they become due or that a customer will simply refuse to make such payments if it experiences financial difficulties.
 If a major customer were to enter into bankruptcy proceedings or similar proceedings whereby contractual commitments are subject to stay of execution and the possibility of legal or other modification, we could be forced to record a substantial loss.